 We’re incredibly lucky in the United States to have so many wonderful National Parks to enjoy.
-Our Nationa Parks System embraces the natural wonders of our country and one of those that have always captivated is Yosemite National Park.
-Though I always recommend spending as much time as possible in our public lands, if you only have one day in Yosemite, here is how I would spend it!
+Our Nationa Parks System embraces the natural wonders of our country.
+And one of those that have always captivated is Yosemite National Park.
+I always recommend spending as much time as possible on our public lands.
+But if you only have one day in Yosemite, here is how I would spend it!

 Exploring Yosemite National Park

 Yosemite is one of the oldest, largest, and best-known national parks in the United States.
-You could spend a lifetime exploring this natural wonder, like so many mountain climbers and naturalists have done since the park was created.
-Here are the must-dos if you find yourself visiting Yosemite just make sure you pack snacks or a picnic so you can maximize your time in the park.
+You could spend a lifetime exploring this natural wonder, like so many mountain climbers and naturalists have done.
+Just remember to pack snacks so you can maximize your time.

 Tips for a great day trip to Yosemite